MultiQC/MultiQC/docs/autogenerated/librarian.md

 urls: ["https://github.com/DesmondWillowbrook/Librarian"]
 summary: >
   Predicts the sequencing library type from the base composition of a FastQ file
-extra_description: >
+---

 Librarian reads from high throughput sequencing experiments show base compositions that are characteristic for their library type.
 For example, data from RNA-seq and WGBS-seq libraries show markedly different distributions of G, A, C and T across the reads.
 Librarian makes use of different composition signatures for library quality control: Test library compositions are extracted and compared against previously published data sets from mouse and human.
----

 This module generates the _Prediction Plot_ showing the likelihood that samples are a given library type.